Comprehensive Genetic Toxicology solutions to meet your regulatory milestones.

 The follow-up to a positive Ames assay is a Pig-A assay or a transgenic rodent mutation assay.

 A positive in vitro mammalian cell assay is typically followed up with an in vivo Comet assay.
-However, a positive signal in an in vitro micronucleus assay can be further interrogated with FISH or CREST antibodies to look at mechanism of action.
+However, a positive signal in an in vitro micronucleus assay can be further interrogated with FISH (fluorescence in situ hybridization) or CREST (calcinosis, Raynaud's phenomenon, esophageal dysfunction, sclerodactyly, and telangiectasias) antibodies to look at mechanism of action.